 Most smart phones now have trackers for how much “screen time” you are utilizing each day, and on what.
 Check to see if you are using social media for several hours.
 This can be detrimental to your stress levels.
 If you need help staying distraction-free, use apps like Freedom that can allow you to turn on and off your access to certain apps on your phone or programs on your computer.
 Set hours to limit social media or other distractions during work time, and set hours to limit your work email while you’re out with friends or with family.
 You can’t be tempted to check if it’s just simply not available.

 The risk of stress in today’s working culture is high.
 It’s problematic for a few reasons, but most of all, being that it can bleed into our everyday life, lead to poor health and burnout, and dissatisfaction with our jobs and work life balance.
 Use technology to help you monitor your stress, use tools for better project management and productivity, and take care of your overall well being.
+For more information on leveraging your technology consider investing in IT recruiting and staffing.

 How CloudApp can help you reduce stress at work